lisp-docs/process-dpans3r/output/chap-6/g-b-the-loop-facility/_g-b-c-c-local-variable-initializations.md

-If the values of previously bound variables are not needed for the initialization of other local variables, an and clause can be used to specify that the bindings are to occur in *parallel*:
+If the values of previously bound variables are not needed for the initialization of other local variables, an and clause can be used to specify that the bindings are to occur in <GlossaryTerm styled={true} term={"parallel"}><i>parallel</i></GlossaryTerm>: